FragileTech/guide/guide/git_flow/git_basics.md

 Consider the following scenario: you have worked for several days on an additional feature for a program.
 Meanwhile, the mainline has been updated multiple times by your teammates, leaving your files obsolete.
-If you want to push your work to remote and open a Pull Request to merge your fresh additions, a good practice is rebasing your content with the most updated version of the remote repository.
+If you want to push your work to remote and open a Pull Request to merge your latest additions, a good practice is rebasing your content with the most updated version of the remote repository:

 1. First, you have to download the remote main branch to include all these new modifications added by your colleagues: